Many tell us what to think. I ask my readers to be skeptical. Question me and others.

 When gaining independence, Ukraine was in physical custody, but not operational control, of an arsenal of nuclear bombs.
 Under international pressure, Ukraine gave them to Russia in exchange for signing the Budapest Memorandum, which guarantees Ukrainian sovereignty within its borders.
 Russia signed it, so did the United States.
 After Russia annexed Crimea, disagreements emerged as to whether that document was legally binding.
 So what was it then?
 If it is not binding, does that mean that American promises are not worth even the paper they are written on?

 Meaningfully, I did not notice any mentions of the Budapest Memorandum in the major media during the current crisis.
 Most American politicians and commentators suggest tough talk with Russia but opt against military confrontation.
 They bring up that Americans just got out of two unnecessary wars in Afghanistan and Iraq.
 They omit the merits of military involvement on the side of Ukraine.
-By standing aside, American politicians would act consistently: They screwed up America when going into wars in Afghanistan and Iraq, and they screw up America when trying to avoid wars that might be inevitable, like in Ukraine.
+By standing aside, American politicians would act consistently: They screwed up America when going into wars in Afghanistan and Iraq, and they are screwing up America when trying to avoid wars that might be inevitable, like in Ukraine.

 The International Court of Justice in The Hague.
 From official website.

 For people who know the history, the Munich Agreement 1938 comes to mind.
 Some may say that times are different, and the players are not easily comparable.
 History repeats itself but never repeats literally.
-It is predictable that, like the aftermath of Munich 1938, if Russia gets today what it wants, it soon will ask for more.
+It is predictable that, like in the aftermath of Munich 1938, if Russia gets today what it wants, it soon will ask for more.
 Then, negotiations will not be an option.

 This reading of history implies that the only way to avoid Americans dying for Donbas is to tell Putin we are ready to do it today and take actions so that the Russians will have no doubt that we mean what we say.